aborroy/alf-tengine-ocr/README.md

 Create a folder and add following rule (`Manage Rules` folder option):

-* When: Items are created or enter this folder, Items are updated
+* When: Items are created or enter this folder
 * If all criteria are met: Mimetype is 'Adobe PDF Document'
 * Perform Action: Embed properties as metadata in content